Collective dynamics of macroscopic photoactive matter under alternating excitation patterns: Experimental setup and Methods

-Through this research, our objective is gaining insight into the collective dynamics of agents under varying illumination conditions.
-To this end, we implement two types of experiments, termed \emph{stationary halved illumination} and \emph{alternating light intensity}.
-In both cases, we place $N_T=100$ agents in the arena and we apply two distinct intensity levels, $P_{\text{high}}$ and $P_{\text{low}}$, to opposite halves as illustrated in Fig.~\ref{Fig:setup_sep}(b-c).
+Through this research, our objective is to gain insight into the collective dynamics of agents under varying illumination conditions.
+To this end, we implement two types of experiments, termed stationary halved illumination and alternating light intensity.
+In both cases, we place $N_T=100$ agents in the arena and apply two distinct intensity levels, $P_{\text{high}}$ and $P_{\text{low}}$, to opposite halves as illustrated in Fig.~\ref{Fig:setup_sep}(b) and \ref{Fig:setup_sep}(c).
 The intensity is quantified as the power received by the particles through the solar cell. $P=72$~mW represents the upper limit achievable with our setup, yielding particle velocities in the range of $12-14$~cm/s, while $P{=}23$~mW signifies the minimal illumination level that still permits particle mobility with a typical velocity of $8$~cm/s.

 For the stationary halved experiments, the illumination pattern does not change over time.
-For these trials, we carry out several $6$ minutes long experiments maintaining $P_{\text{high}}$ at $72$~mW and change $P_{\text{low}}$ over values of $23$, $33$, $43$, and $52$~mW.
-For each run, we track the hexbugs trajectories and characterize the system dynamics which typically shows accumulation of particles in the lower-illuminated area.
-In the \emph{alternating} case, we focus on a dynamic configuration where the illumination levels are alternating between $P_{\text{high}}=72$~mW and $P_{\text{low}}=23$~mW at the two halves of the arena, with a frequency characterized by the switching period $T=$~\numlist{5;10;20;30;40;50;60;70;80}~s.
-A series of experimental runs, each lasting $10$ minutes, is executed for each frequency, then allowing the analysis of the system response.
+For these trials, we carry out several $6$-min-long experiments maintaining $P_{\text{high}}$ at $72$~mW and change $P_{\text{low}}$ over values of $23$, $33$, $43$, and $52$~mW.
+For each run, we track the hexbug trajectories and characterize the system dynamics which typically shows accumulation of particles in the lower-illuminated area.
+In the alternating case, we focus on a dynamic configuration where the illumination levels alternate between $P_{\text{high}}=72$~mW and $P_{\text{low}}=23$~mW at the two halves of the arena, with a frequency characterized by the switching period $T=$~\numlist{5;10;20;30;40;50;60;70;80}~s.
+A series of experimental runs, each lasting $10$ min, is executed for each frequency, then allowing the analysis of the system response.